-CDBG funds can be used to support a range of services benefiting low-income individuals and households.
+CDBG funds can be used to support a range of public services benefiting LMI individuals and households.
 Program regulations limit funding for public services to 15% of the annual CDBG allocation combined with program income from the prior year.
 The City's proposed allocations reflect funding priorities, program delivery costs, and the service capacity of contracted organizations.

-Table 3: Proposed CDBG-funded Public Services
+Contracts are generally funded on a multi-year funding cycle to provide predictability in service delivery and to support organizational capacity of service providers.
+Table 6 details CDBG-funded public service programs and providers currently operating under multi-year funding agreements, and existing public service contracts will be extended for one additional year to maintain service continuity.
+All grant agreements will be monitored for performance in achieving the stated outcomes and compliance with the contractual agreements.